sruthakeerthikotla/MFPBiometricIonic/README.md

  - `mfpdev app push` - to map the `accessRestricted` scope to the `UserLogin` security check.
  - `ionic cordova run` - to run the application.

-3. Run the application in an Android Emulator, iOS Simulator, Browser or physical device.
+3. Run the application in an Android Emulator, iOS Simulator or Physical device.
 Login with username and password as `vittal`, You can Enroll for Biometric Authentication for Subsequent Logins.

 4. This sample supports both Touch and FaceID Authentication.